Ingenious-c0der/Beluga/README.md

 ![logo](https://user-images.githubusercontent.com/76046349/215174192-1318ff0d-f4c1-466f-8896-a5893899429a.png)

-Beluga Language is an esoteric language based on fundamental implementations of a turing machine.
+Beluga Language is an esoteric programming language based on fundamental implementations of a turing machine.
 As of now, its in active development (Just Started Out!), and mimics the model of a Linear Bounded Automata and sooner that of a general turing machine(with finite tape).